 - How many people do you know who have “done the right things,” but are terrified their retirement savings won’t cover them for the remainder of their lives?

 Recently I spoke with a very close friend of mine who’s going through a bit of a struggle.
 In fact, I spoke with 2 friends in that situation and exchanged texts with a third.

 Worse for each of my friends, none of them is “the talent” in their particular business.
-They were great support players all, but none were the driving force that made their business move…that drove company revenues higher.
+They are great support players all, but none are the driving force that makes their business move…who drives company revenues higher.